josecampana/Deconstruction_is_your_friend/destructuring.md

 ## Objects

-Do you know that the following code:
+Maybe you already know but the following code:

 ```javascript
 const id = '12345';